 Equirus Wealth

-09 Dec 2022 7 min read
+09 Dec 2022 • 7 min read

 Investing in stocks is a great way to optimize your returns.
 However, the tax element always comes into the picture whilst dealing with equity instruments, including stocks.
 Earnings from stocks can be in the form of capital appreciation or a dividend.
 Both these types of earnings are taxed, albeit differently.
 Here we look at how each of these aspects is taxable.

 Dividends are payments made by the company where you own stocks.
 It is a means of rewarding the investors when the company’s performance has been noteworthy.
 Companies pay dividends mostly in cash.
 Typically, they are paid 2 times a year, based on the company’s performance and upon mutual agreement among board members.
-The dividend is declared close on heels with the declaration of half-yearly or quarterly results and annual results of company performance.
-A dividend declared during the half-yearly or quarterly results is called an interim result (paid during the year), and the one at the end of full-year results is called a final dividend (paid at the end of the financial year).
+The dividend is declared close on heels with the declaration of half-yearly, quarterly results or annual results of company performance.
+A dividend declared during the half-yearly or quarterly results is called an interim dividend (paid during the year), and the one at the end of full-year results is called a final dividend (paid at the end of the financial year).
 Although most companies pay dividends in cash, they are also allowed to pay them as stock or property of any other form.
 Stocks that declare dividends regularly are considered to be stable and growth-oriented.

 Before April 2020, dividends were tax-free in the hands of the recipient.
 The companies were levied with DDT (Dividend distribution tax) of 15% on the gross dividend amount declared.
 However, now dividend is taxed in the hands of the recipient.
 As per section 115BBDA, dividends over Rs.
 10 lakhs are taxable at 10% in the hands of the recipient.
 However, the Finance Act of 2020 changed things further.